input-output-hk/plinth-static-analyzer-research/audits/Plinth.md

 ## Ardana dUSD

-**Description**
+**Auditor**: VacuumLabs

-From: VacuumLabs To: ArdanaLabs
+**Auditee**: ArdanaLabs

-**Summary:** A stablecoin protocol on Cardano that creates dUSD backed by ADA collateral.
+**Description**: A stablecoin protocol on Cardano that creates dUSD backed by ADA collateral.
 Core components include Vaults (hold collateral and manage loans), Buffer (stabilizes dUSD price via auctions), Price Module (aggregates price data), and Protocol Parameters Module.
 Users can create vaults, take loans by minting dUSD, and face liquidation if collateralization ratio drops below threshold.

-**Findings**
+### Findings

 **May be relevant**

 - **ARD-005.
 Use of fixed admin keys:** Admin keys hardcoded in script addresses making rotation impossible if compromised.
-Detectable pattern: admin credentials in immutable script hash vs mutable datum (maybe from a UTxO of a reference script) [IMMUTABLE-CREDENTIAL]
+<ins>Detectable pattern</ins>: admin credentials in immutable script hash vs mutable datum (maybe from a UTxO of a reference script) [IMMUTABLE-CREDENTIAL]
 - **ARD-101.
 Deposited ADA is not staked:** Vault collateral ADA not staked, users lose potential rewards.
-Detectable pattern: missing staking credential in script addresses
+<ins>Detectable pattern</ins>: missing staking credential in script addresses
 - **ARD-102.
 Limited storage of historical stability fees:** Historical fee changes stored in datum map, limited to 20 entries due to datum size constraints.
 Long-term vaults lose early fee history when >20 changes occur, enabling interest underpayment.
 A map with size limits is syntactically detectable, but determining this creates an economic exploit requires understanding what the map stores and how it's used in calculations
 - **ARD-201.
 Timestamp is the lower bound of 12-hour validity windows:** Design uses lower bound of txInfoValidRange for timestamp, allowing users to manipulate timestamp within the 12-hour window for price speculation.
-Detectable pattern: lower vs upper bound usage, but assessing exploit might not be so easy [VALIDITY-RANGE-BOUND]
+<ins>Detectable pattern</ins>: lower vs upper bound usage, but assessing exploit might not be so easy [VALIDITY-RANGE-BOUND]
 - **ARD-401.
 Price module contention:** Price module UTxO spent for reads, causing congestion.
-Detectable pattern: UTxO spent but recreated with identical datum/value (read-only access), should use reference input instead.
+<ins>Detectable pattern</ins>: UTxO spent but recreated with identical datum/value (read-only access), should use reference input instead.
 [READ-ONLY-SPEND]

 **Not relevant**